Krishnachaitanya4167/Local-weather-monitoring/README.md

 # Local-weather-monitoring
-/*This system works on a frame work which reads sensor data from arduino and transmits to server via Esp8266-wifi module.
+/*This system works on a frame work which reads sensor data from arduino and transmits to server via Esp8266-wifi module.*/

 file-1:code_for_ard_temp_data.ino